Seymour Liebergot

-Seymour "Sy" Abraham Liebergot (born February 15, 1936, in Camden, New Jersey) is a retired NASA flight controller, serving during the Apollo program.
+Seymour "Sy" Abraham Liebergot (born February 15, 1936) is a retired NASA flight controller, serving during the Apollo program.
 Liebergot was an EECOM controller and was responsible for the electrical and environmental systems on board the Command Module.
 In 1970, he was part of the team that guided Apollo 13 back to Earth following the explosion that crippled the spacecraft.

 He began his career in 1963 with North American Aviation after graduating from California State University, Los Angeles.
 In 1964, he came to NASA.
 Liebergot was an Assistant Flight Director on Apollo 4, then an EECOM flight controller on Apollo 8-15.
 On Apollo 17, he served as CSSB SPAN (SPacecraft ANalysis room) Support.
 He continued as a controller in the Skylab and ASTP missions.

-Early life and education
+Early life

-Seymour “Sy” Abraham Liebergot was born on February 15, 1936, in Camden, New Jersey, the second child of parents Ida née Soloff and Solomon “Sol” Liebergot.
+Seymour "Sy" Abraham Liebergot was born on February 15, 1936, in Camden, New Jersey, the second child of parents Ida née Soloff and Solomon "Sol" Liebergot.
 His paternal grandparents immigrated from Kyiv, Ukraine, and his maternal grandparents immigrated from Novosibkov, Russia to the U.S. Sy experienced an unstable and rough childhood.
 Though money was scarce, his father gambled, drank, and had many gangster friends and enemies.
 Ida spiraled into a nervous breakdown when Sol had an affair, attempting to kill Sy and his sister Phyllis in 1942.
 Ida was permanently institutionalized.
 Sol married the woman he had an affair with, and they later bore three more children.
 Sol constantly uprooted his family, moving from place to place in order to escape danger from his debts, and he neglected his family and often beat Sy.